samhabib/Maya_Python_MEL_Scripts/README.md

 # MayaScripts

-All of the Python Scripts for Maya I make will be located in here
+All of the Python Scripts and MEL Scripts for Maya I make will be located in here